chalatz/excursions/pages/tours/jewish-tours.md

 ### LINDOS VILLAGE AND ACROPOLIS

-Then we drive you to the main square of **Lindos Village**, so you can explore the white village and climb up the **Acropolis of Lindos** or take a "Lindos Taxi"---a donkey!
-The view from the top is truly extraordinary.
+We will take you to the main square of Lindos Village, where you can choose from two options:

+**Option 1:**<br>
+Wander through the charming whitewashed village and climb up to the Acropolis of Lindos, where you'll be rewarded with breathtaking panoramic views.

+**Option 2:**<br>
+Your tour guide/driver can take you to scenic vantage points, allowing you to admire the Acropolis from a distance and capture stunning photos.

 ### THE COASTAL ROAD OF FALIRAKI AND KALLITHEA